 Frost damage appears as blackened, water-soaked leaf tissue within hours of exposure, typically below 28°F (-2°C).
 Heat stress above 95°F (35°C) causes leaf margins to brown and curl without spots.
 In both cases, affected leaves will not recover and should be trimmed.
 Sunburn shows as bleached white or tan patches on upper foliage when plants are suddenly moved from shade to full sun.

-Frost damage is cosmetic unless the crown is affected — a healthy crown regenerates leaves within 7–10 days once temperatures rise above 45°F (7°C).
+Frost damage is cosmetic unless the crown is affected; a healthy crown regenerates leaves within 7 to 10 days once temperatures rise above 45°F (7°C).
 Heat stress resolves when nighttime temperatures drop below 80°F (27°C).
-Sunburn is prevented by hardening off transplants over 7–10 days rather than moving them from indoor shade to full outdoor exposure in a single day.
+Sunburn is prevented by hardening off transplants over 7 to 10 days rather than moving them from indoor shade to full outdoor exposure in a single day.

 When Leaf Problems Signal Root Rot or Crown Rot

-Wilted leaves that remain green despite wet soil indicate crown rot — the thick central stem is dying.
+Wilted leaves that remain green despite wet soil indicate crown rot, because the thick central stem is dying.
 If leaves yellow and wilt despite the soil being dry, suspect root rot.
 In both cases, gently dig around the base of the plant and examine the crown.
 A healthy crown is firm and white inside; a rotting crown is brown, soft, and hollow.

 Plants with crown rot usually cannot be saved.
 Remove them immediately to prevent the pathogen from spreading to neighboring plants.
-Root rot is caused by waterlogged soil and the pathogen Phytophthora — improve drainage in the surrounding area before replanting.
+Root rot is caused by waterlogged soil and the pathogen Phytophthora, so improve drainage in the surrounding area before replanting.
 If multiple plants show symptoms, the problem is almost certainly cultural (poor drainage, planting too deep, or overwatering) rather than a single diseased transplant.
 Focus on soil management, not fungicide, to address the underlying issue.
+For the full rescue triage on a plant that is further along, see our save dying strawberry plant guide.